‘Our industry knows Joe Biden really well’: Defense contractors unconcerned as Biden clinches victory

 To be sure, it will be hard for the industry to capture the same windfall profits it enjoyed under Trump.

-The size of the annual defense budget increased by roughly 10 percent when Trump took office, and the Pentagon’s most recent budget request came in at $705 billion for fiscal 2021.
+The size of the annual defense budget increased by about 10 percent when Trump took office, and the Pentagon’s most recent budget request came in at $705 billion for fiscal 2021.
 Major defense contractors benefited from well-funded weapons technology initiatives, including numerous hypersonic-weapons programs and accelerated purchases of new fighter jets.
 Some major defense contractors saw record sales as a result.

 Some Trump-era defense policies are unlikely to hold.
 A Biden presidency is likely to take a very different approach to foreign military sales, especially with respect to Saudi Arabia.
 Corporate tax cuts probably won’t enjoy the same support under a Biden administration.

-And another fight could flare over the spiraling national debt.
+Another fight could also flare over the spiraling national debt.
 Congressional gridlock led to deep spending cuts as part of the sequestration process between 2013 and 2015, a recent financial low for government contractors.
 Defense analysts have expected for years that the current defense budget would probably not increase further even under a second Trump administration.

-“Obviously there is a concern that defense spending will go way down if there is a Biden administration, but frankly I think that’s ridiculous,” Raytheon chief executive Greg Hayes told CNBC’s Jim Cramer shortly before the election.
+“Obviously there is a concern that defense spending will go way down if there is a Biden administration, but frankly I think that’s ridiculous,” Raytheon chief executive Gregory Hayes told CNBC’s Jim Cramer shortly before the election.

 Raytheon is counting on its defense division to offset severe disruption in its jet engine and aircraft parts divisions, which have been hit hard by the slowdown in commercial air travel.

-“Defense has always been a bipartisan issue, and when Biden was vice president and previously a senator I think he had a pretty good approach to national defense,” Hayes said.
+“Defense has always been a bipartisan issue, and when Biden was vice president and previously a senator, I think he had a pretty good approach to national defense,” Hayes said.
 “He understood the need to work [with] both sides of the aisle and provide for the national defense.”

-Even on the issue of nuclear weapons — an often-politicized issue that can inspire strong feelings on either side of the aisle — defense executives seem confident the current program will continue.
+Even on the issue of nuclear weapons — an often-politicized issue that can inspire strong feelings on both sides — defense executives seem confident that the current program will continue.

 Northrop Grumman chief executive Kathy Warden was keen to point out in a recent call with investors that those two weapons systems were supported by nuclear deterrence plans from both administrations.
-Both are part of a massive nuclear recapitalization plan that started under Barack Obama and was accelerated under Trump.
+Both are part of a huge nuclear recapitalization plan that started under Barack Obama and was accelerated under Trump.

 “We’re confident that a new administration would recognize that value and continue to support the modernization efforts that are well underway for both GBSD and B-21,” Warden told investors last month.

-Mike Peters, president and chief executive of the Newport News, Va.-based shipbuilder Huntington Ingalls, brushed off concerns that the Biden administration would put less money into the Navy budget.
-Peters said the Navy is likely to continue with its current modernization plan — which he said calls for “faster, cheaper and smaller ships,” and more of them — regardless of who is in the White House.
+Mike Petters, president and chief executive of the Newport News, Va.-based shipbuilder Huntington Ingalls, brushed off concerns that the Biden administration would put less money into the Navy budget.
+Petters said the Navy is likely to continue with its current modernization plan — which he said calls for “faster, cheaper and smaller ships,” and more of them — regardless of who is in the White House.

 He argued that the Pentagon will ultimately respond to the same global threats it currently faces.

-“If you have a change in the leadership and the administration, the new folks are going to be looking at the same outside world that the folks that are there now are.”
-Peters said.
+“If you have a change in the leadership and the administration, the new folks are going to be looking at the same outside world that the folks that are there now are,” Petters said.